KnowledgeCaptureAndDiscovery/DISK-UI/docs/user-guide/test-hypothesis.md

 ## Getting the Execution Provenance

 All the LOI and workflow executions are recorded in detail.
-DISK generates a narrative from those provenance records that explains how the results were obtained.

-To display the narrative, you can select the **Narrative** button.
+To display the execution provenance, you can click the **Date** of the execution.

-The following image shows the execution narrative for the first LOI, along with a table that summarizes key metadata of the input datasets used.
+The following image shows the execution provenance for the hypothesis, along with a table that summarizes key metadata of the input datasets used.

 ![Narrative](../figures/user-guide/narrative.png "Narrative")